-Design Loads and Associated Criteria for Buildings and Other Structures," which are updated every 6 years to improve nationwide design standards for elevated structures and retrofitting of existing homes (& RCE 3.1), p.
+Design Loads and Associated Criteria for Building and Other Structures," which are updated every 6 years to improve nationwide design standards for elevated structures and retrofitting of existing homes (& RCE 3.1), p.
 128.

-2023: FSG supported a multi-disciplinary team to explore a suite of practical design solutions for Florida's complex urban coastal flooding challenges.
-Cape Canaveral used a geospatial tool to identify lands for green stormwater infrastructure (GSI), leading to the development of a 15-acre regional stormwater park and improved flood resilience (& RCE 3.1), p.
-130.
+2023: FSG supported a multi-disciplinary team 2022: An FSG researcher created "Salty Urbanto explore a suite of practical design solutions for ism," a design manual that illustrates resilient Florida's complex urban coastal flooding chalwaterfront designs and corresponding zoning lenges.
+Cape Canaveral used a geospatial tool to revisions.
+The manual is being used within Broidentify lands for green stormwater infrastructure ward County, including for public outreach, and (GSI), leading to the development of a 15-acre was selected by the Venice Architecture Biennale, regional stormwater park and improved flood which exhibits the greatest global achievements in resilience (& RCE 3.1), p.
+130. urban design research (& ELWD 4.1, 4.3), p.
+154.

-GOAL 3.3 - WATERFRONTS AND WATERWAYS
+GOAL 3.3 - WATERFRONTS AND WATERWAYS BEYOND CORE EXPECTATIONS

-2019: FSG led Taylor County stakeholders in the development and implementation of a Waterway Improvement Program, culminating in the replacement of 46 waterway markers to support safe boating navigation and reduce impacts within 2,500 acres of nearshore waters, p.
-127. FSG's contribution was valued at \$1.1 million, p.
-61.
+2019: FSG led Taylor County stakeholders in the 2020: Led by FSG, the South Atlantic Sea Grant development and implementation of a Waterprograms partnered with NOAA's Office of Coastal way Improvement Program, culminating in the Management (OCM) to reduce the effects of replacement of 46 waterway markers to support flooding in four coastal communities.
+Researchsafe boating navigation and reduce impacts within ers published a legal policy assessment for at-risk 2,500 acres of nearshore waters, p.
+127. FSG's transportation corridors and one project reduced contribution was valued at \$1.1 million, p.
+61. insurance premiums by 35% for over 14,000 National Flood Insurance policyholders in Monroe 2022: FSG research on the amount of arsenic County, Florida, saving \$7.5 million annually, p.
+129.

-2022: FSG research on the amount of arsenic leaching from Sargassum seaweed resulted in the City of Fort Lauderdale adding a 120-day post-harvest waiting period to their composting program protocols and using a maximum of 25% Sargassum content when applying the seaweed to its municipal landscaping projects.
-Project investigators were awarded \$423K to investigate alternative uses of Sargassum, including for HAB control, p.
-153.
+leaching from Sargassum seaweed resulted in the City of Fort Lauderdale adding a 120-day post-harvest waiting period to their composting 2022: FSG facilitated Hurricane Michael recovery program protocols and using a maximum of 25% with a \$3 million NFWF grant that removed 2.3 Sargassum content when applying the seaweed million pounds of debris (including 38 vessels) to its municipal landscaping projects.
+Project from 3 Northwest Florida counties and restored investigators were awarded \$423K to investigate 28 acres of habitat for coastal wildlife.
+The project alternative uses of Sargassum, including for HAB also provided over \$1.1 million for marine contraccontrol, p.
+153. tors to restore waterfront access for residential property owners, p.
+126.